GitHub-Sofyan/Wrangle-and-Analyse-Data/README.md

 Data was assessed at 2 levels.
 The first level is for quality (content) issues (C) and tidiness (structural) issues (T).
 We identified at least 8 possible issues at this levels.
 Issues are given tags (eg. C1, T2, T3 etc.) for two purposes.
 First is to help monitor the issues and second is to help organise the chronological order of the C&C (Cleaning and Correction).
 At the next level, data issues (D) are identified of which at least 3 have been identified.
 Some of these issues overlap with tidiness issues, therefore these will addressed at the same time.

-Quality - Content Issues C1) 8x values for (666020888022790149).
+Quality - Content Issues
+C1) 8x values for (666020888022790149).
 Considering the context, this means that it has been duplicated 8 times C2) Missing values - Image Dataset (2075 instead of 2356) - Missing Pictures = 281 - Name?
-Is this Dog Names? - C6 C3) Confounding Information - Not sure data useful, especially since they are very few (low in counts0. - 'in_reply_to_status_id', 'in_reply_to_user_id’ C4) Null objects are non-null (None to NaN) C5) 4 categories should be integers instead of float - in_reply_to_status_id, in_reply_to_user_id, retweeted_status_id, retweeted_status_user_id - However might not be necessary as this columns might be deleted as they are not useful. - Possibility of using strings instead of integer - Since there id.
+Is this Dog Names? - C6
+C3) Confounding Information - Not sure data useful, especially since they are very few (low in counts0. - 'in_reply_to_status_id', 'in_reply_to_user_id’
+C4) Null objects are non-null (None to NaN)
+C5) 4 categories should be integers instead of float - in_reply_to_status_id, in_reply_to_user_id, retweeted_status_id, retweeted_status_user_id
+- However might not be necessary as this columns might be deleted as they are not useful.
+- Possibility of using strings instead of integer - Since there id.
 Might be better to prevent possible operations C6) Column (Name) have invalid entries. - This will be fixed with a column dog_name.
 C7) Datetime vs Timestamp: retweeted_status_timestamp, timestamp should datetime instead of object (string) C8) Ratings - Derived from rating_numerator and rating_denominator - Nonsensical values exist (eg. 17775 out of 10).

-Tidiness - Strutural issues T1) 3 tables instead of 1.
+Tidiness - Strutural issues
+T1) 3 tables instead of 1.
 Should be working on one main table/dataframe.
 This will be rectified.
-T2) Information overload (extra columns providing unecessary information). - Image Dataset (2075 instead of 2356) - 'in_reply_to_status_id', 'in_reply_to_user_id', 'user_favourites' - retweet columns are not necessary T3) Maturation? - This exist as several columns and should be categories and merge into 1.
-Data Issues - Data Issues As mentioned, basic anthropometric values are missing, however based on visual analysis of the df_master, it might be possible to extract 3 categories: D1) Name (from text e.g "This is X") D2) Gender (from text e.g him, his, etc) D3) Maturation? (from several column eg. 'doggo', 'floofer', 'pupper', 'puppo).
+T2) Information overload (extra columns providing unecessary information). - Image Dataset (2075 instead of 2356) - 'in_reply_to_status_id', 'in_reply_to_user_id', 'user_favourites' - retweet columns are not necessary
+T3) Maturation? - This exist as several columns and should be categories and merge into 1.

+Data Issues - Data Issues As mentioned, basic anthropometric values are missing, however based on visual analysis of the df_master, it might be possible to extract 3 categories:
+D1) Name (from text e.g "This is X")
+D2) Gender (from text e.g him, his, etc)
+D3) Maturation? (from several column eg. 'doggo', 'floofer', 'pupper', 'puppo).
 This is linked to T3.
 While this is D3, thus 3rd in the order, since it is linked to T3, it might and most probably be addressed first.

+3) Cleaning the Data
+During the assessment part, several quality issues that was identified above was rectified.
+The first was to rectify T1, which is to merge the 3 tables into 1 dataframe.
+Next was to eliminate duplicates and so on.

+4) Storing the data
+At several points, the data was exported to .csv format for two purposes.
+The first is as a backup and the second is to allow the rest of the code to be analysed at a later time.

+5) Storing the data
+Once the data has been exported.
+We can begin the analysis.

+Regards
+Sofyan Sahrom